-Do you get value from your marketing automation platform?
+Do you get value from your marketing automation system?

-Most businesses these days have a marketing automation platform (MAP) that allows them to do more, track more and perform better.
+Most businesses these days have a marketing automation system that allows them to do more, track more and perform better.
 Well, you’d think it would.
 Sometimes, that’s not always the case.
 How much value do you think you get from your system?

 Often with a MAP, we’re sold the dream.
 I’ve talked about this before.
 Ultimately, they’re pretty awesome pieces of kit, but more often than not, they’re heavily under utilised.
 Like with many other SaaS products, only 30% of the power of the software is used, leaving the rest to sit there doing nothing.